 - Some surgeons may use microelectrode recording—which involves a small wire that monitors the activity of nerve cells in the target area—to more specifically identify the precise brain target that will be stimulated.

-- Generally, these targets are the thalamus, subthalamic nucleus, and globus pallidus.
+- Generally, these targets are the thalamus, subthalamic nucleus, and a portion of the globus pallidus.

 - Once the system is in place, electrical impulses are sent from the neurostimulator up along the extension wire and the lead and into the brain.
 These impulses interfere with and block the electrical signals that cause PD symptoms.

 The DBS system consists of three components:

 - The lead- (also called an electrode)—a thin, insulated wire—is inserted through a small opening in the skull and implanted in the brain.
 The tip of the electrode is positioned within the targeted brain area.